ColDog-Studios/RootPlane/docs/modules.md

 ## Ticketing

 **Planned:** Ticketing will support requests from end users and work managed by technicians.
-Tickets should be linkable to tenants, customer organizations, users, devices, assets, and relevant documentation.
+Tickets should be linkable to organizations, MSP customers, users, devices, assets, and relevant documentation.

 **Open Question:** Queues, service agreements, approval workflows, and billing connections are not yet specified.